Dp-finite and Noetherian NIP integral domains: NIP rings of finite breadth

 \section{NIP rings of finite breadth}

-\begin{lemma} Let $R$ be a definable ring and $M$ be a definable $R$-module in some structure.
+If $R$ is a definable ring in some structure, a \emph{definable $R$-module} means a module $M$ such that the following things are definable in the structure: \begin{itemize} \item The underlying set of $M$. \item The addition map $M \times M \to M$. \item The scalar multiplication map $R \times M \to M$. \end{itemize} \begin{lemma} Let $R$ be a definable ring and $M$ be a definable $R$-module in some structure.
 Suppose $\br_R(M)$ is finite.
 Then any $R$-submodule $M' \subseteq M$ is externally definable. \end{lemma} \begin{proof} Let $n = \br_R(M) < \infty$.
 The submodule $M'$ is a directed union of its finitely generated submodules.
 Each finitely-generated submodule is generated by at most $n$ elements.
 In particular, finitely generated submodules of $M$ are uniformly definable.
-A directed union of uniformly definable sets is externally definable \cite[Remark~2.9]{fpcase}. \end{proof} An \emph{overring} of a domain $R$ is a subring of $\Frac(R)$ containing $R$.
-For example, the integral closure of $R$ is an overring of $R$. \begin{corollary} If $R$ is a $W_n$-domain and $S$ is an overring, then $S$ is externally definable as a subset of $\Frac(R)$. \end{corollary} \begin{proof} If $K = \Frac(R)$, then the breadth of $K$ as an $R$-module equals the breadth of $R$ by \cite[Lemma~2.4]{prdf5}.
+A directed union of uniformly definable sets is externally definable \cite[Remark~2.9]{fpcase}. \end{proof} In this paper, an \emph{overring} of a domain $R$ is a subring of $\Frac(R)$ containing $R$.
+For example, the integral closure of $R$ is an overring of $R$. \begin{corollary} If $R$ is a $W_n$-domain and $S$ is an overring, then $S$ is externally definable as a subset of $\Frac(R)$, in the structure $R$. \end{corollary} \begin{proof} If $K = \Frac(R)$, then the breadth of $K$ as an $R$-module equals the breadth of $R$ by \cite[Lemma~2.4]{prdf5}.
 In particular, $K$ has finite breadth, so the $R$-submodule $S$ is externally definable. \end{proof} For example, the integral closure of $R$ is externally definable.
 In fact, the integral closure is genuinely definable: \begin{lemma} Let $R$ be a $W_n$-domain.
 Let $\tilde{R}$ be the integral closure of $R$.
 Then $\tilde{R} = \bigcap_{i = 1}^m \Oo_i$ for some valuation rings $\Oo_i$.
-Moreover, $\tilde{R}$ and the $\Oo_i$ are definable subsets of $\Frac(R)$. \end{lemma} \begin{proof} Fact~\ref{tilde} gives the decomposition of $\tilde{R}$ as an intersection of valuation rings.
-For definability of $\tilde{R}$, note that the following are equivalent for $x \in \Frac(R)$: \begin{enumerate} \item $x$ is integral over $R$. \item There is an overring $R \subseteq S \subseteq \Frac(R)$ such that $x \in S$ and $S$ is finitely-generated as an $R$-module. \item There is an overring $R \subseteq S \subseteq \Frac(R)$ such that $x \in S$ and $S$ has the form $Ry_1 + \cdots Ry_n$ for some $y_1,\ldots,y_n \in \Frac(R)$, where $n = \br(R)$. \end{enumerate} The equivalence of (1) and (2) is well-known, and the equivalence of (2) and (3) holds because the breadth of $\Frac(R)$ as an $R$-module is at most $n$ by \cite[Lemma~2.4]{prdf5}.
+Moreover, $\tilde{R}$ and the $\Oo_i$ are definable subsets of $\Frac(R)$, in the structure $R$. \end{lemma} \begin{proof} Fact~\ref{tilde} gives the decomposition of $\tilde{R}$ as an intersection of valuation rings.
+For definability of $\tilde{R}$, note that the following are equivalent for $x \in \Frac(R)$: \begin{enumerate} \item $x$ is integral over $R$. \item There is an overring $R \subseteq S \subseteq \Frac(R)$ such that $x \in S$ and $S$ is finitely-generated as an $R$-module. \item There is an overring $R \subseteq S \subseteq \Frac(R)$ such that $x \in S$ and $S$ has the form $Ry_1 + \cdots Ry_\ell$ for some $y_1,\ldots,y_\ell \in \Frac(R)$, where $\ell = \br(R)$. \end{enumerate} The equivalence of (1) and (2) is well-known; see \cite[Corollary~4.6]{eisenbud} for example.
+The equivalence of (2) and (3) holds because the breadth of $\Frac(R)$ as an $R$-module is at most $n$ by \cite[Lemma~2.4]{prdf5}.
 Condition (3) is a definable property.
 This shows that $\tilde{R}$ is definable.
 By Fact~\ref{multival}, the $\Oo_i$ are the localizations of $\tilde{R}$ at its maximal ideals.
-The maximal ideals of $\tilde{R}$ are definable in $\tilde{R}$ by \cite[Corollary~2.4]{fpcase}, and so each $\Oo_i$ is definable. \end{proof} \begin{fact}[{\cite[Lemma~2.7]{prdf5}}] If $R$ is a $W_n$-domain and $S$ is an overring, then $S$ is a $W_n$-domain. \end{fact} \begin{remark} Let $R$ be a ring and $I$ be an ideal.
+The maximal ideals of $\tilde{R}$ are definable in $\tilde{R}$ by \cite[Corollary~2.4]{fpcase}, and so each $\Oo_i$ is definable. \end{proof} \begin{fact}[{\cite[Lemma~2.7]{prdf5}}] If $R$ is a $W_n$-domain and $S$ is an overring then $S$ is a $W_n$-domain. \end{fact} \begin{remark} Let $R$ be a ring and $I$ be an ideal.
 Then $\br(R/I) \le \br(R)$, as the lattice of ideals in $R/I$ is a sublattice of the lattice of ideals in $R$. \end{remark} \begin{remark} Let $R$ be a ring and $S$ be an $R$-algebra such that $S \cong R^d$ as $R$-modules, for some finite $d$.
 If $R$ has finite breadth, so does $S$, because